nicktheo59/non-nicktheo59.github.io/yang.md

 19DEC19

-Madonna talked about not wanting to be PPPedestrian, well this 2017 iMAC always takes like million years to do anything (like save a basic text file), my 2011 Windows 7 Toshiba is literally rapid in a side by side comparison. [include benchmark PICS]
+Madonna talked about not wanting to be PPPedestrian, well this 2017 iMAC always takes like million years to do anything (like save a basic text file), my 2011 Windows 7 Toshiba is literally rapid in a side by side comparison (include benchmark PICS).

 ***
 I have certain obsessions, aside from wanting to achieve the 5 things i have mapped to my fingers, namely: BSFL; AR Book; Auto-S; TBricks; Solar (in reverse order)